YuriyIvon/DatabaseBenchmark/README.md

 * Query definitions don't support joins.
 A workaround is using the raw queries approach.
 * Random inclusion of condition parts into generated queries - there is a reserved property `RandomizeInclusion` on each part of a query condition, but it is not handled yet.
 * Configurable partitioning in Cosmos DB and other databases is not supported yet.
+The current implementation populates a dummy partition key with a hard-coded constant.
 * Importing from Elasticsearch database doesn't support unlimited number of rows.